Decision Making for Policy (DEMAP) Research Cluster

 Postgraduate research

-DEMAP welcomes applications for PhD and DProf study on any aspect of how and why individuals make choices and how these affect their social, economic, and political context.
+DEMAP welcomes applications for PhD and DProf study.
+Proposed research may examine any aspect of how and why individuals make choices, as well as how these choices affect their social, economic, and political context.

 Outputs